priyawadhwa/devplats-demo/README.md

-# skaffold-gitops
+# tekton-gitops
-GitOps with Skaffold
+GitOps with Tekton and Skaffold